Nelson-Jnrnd/API_L5/report.md

 # Step 1: Static HTTP server with apache httpd

+## Content
+Our server displays a nice looking web page thanks to a bootsrap template that we slightly modified.

 ## Dockerfile
 For our php webserver we've decided to use [the official php docker image](https://hub.docker.com/_/php).
 As such, we specify the image with the FROM instruction :